DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

         - playeffect effect:fireworks_spark at:<[cow].location> visibility:50 quantity:100 data:0 offset:3
 ```

 Much better.
-Most notably, we don't have have to get the item `cow` from the list, its already defined.
+Most notably, we don't have have to get the item `cow` from the list: it's already defined.
-In addition, foreach has a built-in definition of `<[loop_index]>` that keeps track of how many times it has looped.
+Additionally, foreach has a built-in definition of `<[loop_index]>` that keeps track of how many times it has looped.

 For instance...
 ```dscript_green